-Become like children, Milch trinken."
+Become like children, Milch trinken (drink milk) is the message.
 Along with extensive lacto-vegetarianism, Hindus also venerate the cow that gives food without having to be killed."
-[Ebu "Hinduism"]
+[EB "Hinduism"]

 "From these observations the only conclusion that can reasonably be drawn is that various grains, fruits, roots, and - for beverage - milk, and pure water openly exposed to air and sun are decidedly the best natural food for man . . . well chewed and mixed with saliva . . ."
 [Hos 66].

-COMMENT: I somehow feel confident that Yukteswar does not want everybody to chew water.
-And feel free to include raw or steamed or cooked vegetables to it too, to make another delightful soup, as your liking directs it, even if the raw food in the ground hardly appeals to you.
+COMMENT.
+Feel confident that Yukteswar does not want everybody to chew water.
+One may include raw or steamed or cooked vegetables to make a delightful stew or soup.

 He Does not Advocate Very Much Sex

 Interestingly, he also says, "In the sexual desire everyone has a very accurate thermometer to indicate the condition of his health."
 He holds that "sexual desire in its normal state makes man quite free from all disturbing lusts."
 "The sexual organ . . . is in a sense the root of the tree of life."
 He also says "Man well instructed in the proper use of sex can keep his body and mind in proper health and can live a pleasant life throughout."
 [Hos 68].
-Let us hope that.
+Compare: [Link]

 Seven Golden Candlesticks and What They Mean to Yukteswar